psaikido/hugle.uk/content/prose/thesium/050-youth.md

 about "praising the light" and similar religious sounding terms that the technicians thought to be silly and had managed to ignore up to that birthday.
-His son, Thito (little Theo) had got into a fight with the one nicknamed 'Einstein'.
+His son, Thito (little Theo) had got into a fight with the one nicknamed 'Einstein', Doug's boy.
 They were both in their early twenties and all out violence would've been serious if he hadn't stepped in.
 He heard shouting and the sound of glass shattering and so had barged in on a party planning meeting.

 "What the bloody hell is going on?" he demanded.